after your procedure

 We don’t expect that you will experience much discomfort at all with your dentures.
 However, if you are having problems with the dentures not fitting properly, we will want to make some adjustments until you are comfortable.
 Don’t be surprised if we have to make a few adjustments over the next year as your gums shrink due to healing from the tooth loss.
 We will give you a thorough education and likely send you home with some instructional sheets on how to care for your dentures regularly.

-The most obvious after care treatment is to avoid any problems that led to gum disease in the first place.
-Maintaining excellent oral hygiene includes brushing at least twice per day, flossing regularly, and using an antiseptic mouth wash.
+The most obvious after care treatment is to avoid any problems that lead to gum disease in the first place.
+Maintaining excellent oral hygiene includes brushing at least twice a day, flossing regularly, and using an antiseptic mouth wash.
 We will likely recommend a more frequent visitation habit so that we can ensure your teeth and gums are healthy.
-Overall, we want to take every precaution to prevent you from needing series gum treatment in the future.